InsertCleverNameHere/Drums-Trainer/roadmap.md

 Make the currently disabled button functional.

-Pause stops scheduling and freezes countdown; Resume continues from same beat and timing.
+Pause stops scheduling and freezes countdown; Resume continues from the same beat and timing.

+Ensure current measure plays to the end even if cycle timer runs out, then apply 1-second pause before next cycle.